cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 ## Helper functions

 Your stored game stores are only strings, but they represent `sdk.AccAddress` or even a game from the `rules` file.
 Therefore, you add helper functions to `StoredGame` to do operations on them.
+Create a new file `x/checkers/types/full_game.go`.

 1. Get the game `Creator`: